-Not that we shouldn’t be paying attention to Black culture all year long, but we’ve taken a moment to highlight products produced by just a few of the many Black-owned grooming and skincare brands.
-These professionals not only fill voids for Black skincare left in the mainstream personal care aisle but also strive to make the world a little bit better than they found it.
+Below, we shine a light on a number of black-owned brands that are putting out some of the best grooming products for men.
+These professionals not only fill voids for black skincare left in the mainstream personal care aisle, but also strive to make the world a little bit better than they found it.

 Craig the Barber has been keeping the men of Beverly Hills looking sharp for well over a decade.
 He began cutting his own hair at age 14 (‘cause Mom and Dad weren’t anteing up for a fresh haircut every week), eventually pursuing a career in finance.
 Finding that career unfulfilling, he decided to commit full-time to barbering and has never looked back, tending to clients such as Michael Jordan and Sean Combs.
-He also sells his own collection of products under the Burke Avenue label, including this three-in-one face balm (incorporating aftershave, as well as a day and night moisturizer).
-The product includes calming and anti-inflammatory aloe vera and peppermint oil, as well as moisturizing avocado oil; not to mention CoQ10 and green tea leaf extract for anti-aging properties.
-The collection also includes a moisturizing shave cream and a TSA-approved size travel shave cream.
+He also sells his own collection of products under the Burke Avenue label, including the brand’s bestselling three-in-one face balm (incorporating aftershave, as well as a day and night moisturizer).
+The collection also includes a moisturizing shave cream and a TSA-approved-size travel shave cream.

 Murray’s is an old-school staple for men everywhere.
 Even if you don’t use a pomade, these retro-style tins just look great in your bathroom.
 But beyond the classic pomade, developed in 1926, Murray’s also offers everything from Billey’s Beard Balm to Black Magic After Shave Lotion; in short, everything a man needs to keep his hair and beard soft, shiny, and healthy.

 Solo Noir Founder and CEO Andrea Polk holds a master’s degree in business and a bachelor’s degree in marketing.
 She is also a licensed aesthetician.
 We’re going to guess she knows what she’s talking about when it comes to creating and marketing a high-quality natural skincare line.
-(The line was tagged as the Best Consumer Product in Chicago in 2015).
 Her products use organic, all-natural ingredients to ensure her loyal guys are using only the best.
-The Dapper Face Wash helps to eliminate beard dandruff, while gently removing dirt and debris, and is ideal for coarse and fine facial hair.
-Take your pick of either the Bold or Muse Beard Oils to finish your shaving regimen.